Defining Your Online Grocery Strategy in the New World of Grocery Retail

 Unfavorable Marketplace Contracts

 Contracts with online marketplaces have generally not been in the grocer’s interests.
 In 2019, we had a chance to interview Karen Short from Barclays Investment Bank, who authored an independent research report on Instacart’s impact on grocers.
 She spoke to the high fees and low margins as just part of the price paid by grocers who use Instacart.
-Loss of control over customer data, the customer relationship and your brand’s reputation are the far higher prices ultimately paid.
+Loss of control over customer data, the customer relationship, and your brand’s reputation is the far higher prices ultimately paid.

 Many online marketplace contracts also control the grocer’s pricing policies – not only on the marketplace but on their own site as well.
 This restricts how you can use your grocery eCommerce pricing strategy to improve profitability.